 We’re not ready.
 And on the NDP-Green government’s watch, the problem is getting worse.

-Metro Vancouver estimates 182,000 more housing units are needed in the region through 2026 – and under the NDP, new housing construction has slowed to a trickle.
+Metro Vancouver estimates 182,000 more housing units are needed in the region through 2026 – and under the NDP, new housing construction will drop by 22% in 2020.

 In addition, 73% of residential buildings in Vancouver were built in the year 2000 or before, and 39% are more than 40 years old.
 Many of these will need substantial renovations or replacement in the coming years.

 In the 2017 election, the NDP promised an additional 114,000 rental units.
-Two years in to their government, only 2,476 have been built – not even close to what’s needed.
+Two years in to their government, only 2,430 have been built – not even close to what’s needed.
+At this rate, it will take another 98 years for the NDP to deliver on the promise of 114,000 homes.

 With demand set to rise dramatically, these trends will mean higher housing costs for both renters and buyers – and make it harder than ever for British Columbians to buy their first home.